purescript/purescript-control/README.md

   defer2 :: forall a b.
 (Unit -> l a b) -> l a b
 ```

-A version of `Lazy` for type constructors of two type arguments
+A version of `Lazy` for type constructors of two type arguments.

 #### `fix`